 Refund credits from dropped courses will first apply to any outstanding amounts due on your student account.
-Refunds are processed beginning the third week of each term and are credited back to the original source of payment as follows:
+Refunds are processed beginning the third week (fourth week for Spring 2020 term) of each term and are credited back to the original source of payment as follows:

 - For classes paid by credit card - refunds are credited back to the credit card